frontendweekly/virga/src/posts/2020-03-28-money-blues.md

 Chris Coyier from CSS Tricks has covered about Coil on ["Site Monetization with Coil (and Removing Ads for Supporters)"](https://css-tricks.com/site-monetization-with-coil-and-removing-ads-for-supporters/).
 You should check out the article and hope you would experiment with Coil.

-By the way, the title of this post is come form Bob Dylan's song.
+By the way, the title of this post is form Bob Dylan's song.